-An employer can deduct from charged tips no more than the credit card processing fees assessed on the charged tips.
+An employer may deduct a small percentage from the credit card tips left for employees.
+It can deduct no more than the credit card processing fees assessed on the charged tips.

 Restaurants cannot require servers to share their tips with non-service employees

-You should be paid for any time you are required to be in the restaurant.
+Employees should be paid for any time they are required to be in the restaurant.

-Your restaurant cannot charge you for customer walkouts or breakage.
+A restaurant cannot charge en employee for customer walkouts or breakage.

-You may be entitled to an extra hour of pay when your work day spans more than ten hours.
+New York restaurant workers are entitled to an extra hour of pay when the work day spans more than ten hours.